tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 - If you are using the free tier of Gemini to run this app, i.e. the `GOOGLE_API_KEY`, then you may well run into resource limits if you attempt to generate a "real" portfolio of 10+ stocks etc. Other operations requiring many tokens may also hit similar limits.
 - As this sample code is presented for demo purposes only, NO WARRANTY OR OTHER GUARANTEES OF FUNCTIONALITY ARE PROVIDED.
 See [LICENSE](https://github.com/tpayne/agentic-ai-adk/blob/main/LICENSE) for more details.
+- You must ALWAYS validate the process designed and ensure it complies to any required standards before using it.
+You can also modify the process JSON directly if you wish and then use `python` to run the diagramming agents and documentation agents directly.
+This will regenerate the artifacts as required.